Check the college website, frederick.edu, for the most up-to-date student policies and procedures.

 - Complete a Wellness course, if required by the program: 3 credits.

-- Obtain a minimum grade point average of 2.750, submit to Registration and Records official qualifying scores on any MSDE approved basic skills test, such as the SAT/ACT/Praxis Core and earn a "C" or better in all courses used to satisfy the A.A.T. program or study OR obtain a minimum grade point average of 3.0 at the time of graduation, and earn a "C" or better in all courses used to satisfy the A.A.T. program of study.
+- Obtain a minimum cumulative grade point average of 2.750, submit to Registration and Records official qualifying scores on any MSDE approved basic skills test, such as the SAT/ACT/ Praxis Core and earn a “C” or better in all courses used to satisfy the A.A.T. program of study.
+OR, obtain a minimum grade point average of 3.0 at the time of graduation, and earn a “C” or better in all courses used to satisfy the A.A.T. program of study.

 - Qualifying scores are established by Maryland State Department of Education for all Maryland institutions of higher education.